 The curriculum is reviewed bi-annually and as needed by the directors with the valued input from the residents.

-An attractive feature of our Medicine-Pediatrics Residency Program is the Combined Medicine-Pediatrics continuity clinic.
-Our residents gain experience working in a combined clinic, staffed by board certified Med-Peds physicians, where they see patients from all ages in the same clinic as part of their integrated Med-Peds Curriculum.
+An attractive feature of our Internal Medicine-Pediatrics Residency Program is the Combined Medicine-Pediatrics continuity clinic.
+Our residents gain experience working in a combined clinic starting in intern year, staffed by board-certified Med-Peds physicians, where they see patients from all ages in the same clinic as part of their integrated Med-Peds Curriculum.
 The clinic allows residents to learn more about a wide spectrum of disease including preventive medicine and transition of care from childhood to adulthood.

 Our residents participate with faculty in the evaluation and treatment of patients seen in the ambulatory care clinics.
 Residents maintain their own continuity clinic, on an average of one half days per week when in Pediatrics and in Internal Medicine, and serve as the primary care provider for these patients.
 With faculty supervision, our residents obtain histories and physicals from each patient, order indicated laboratory and diagnostic studies treat diagnosed internal medicine and pediatric disease, and counsel patients regarding their health and disease.
 The clinic is staffed with faculty preceptors at a ratio of 1 preceptor per 4 residents.

 The Med-Peds residents are encouraged to be partners in health with other physician colleagues, health experts and patients as part of their patient care objectives.